 Medical Assistant I

-- Collects patient history, performs medication reconciliation and enters information in EPIC.
+•Collects patient histories, performs medication reconciliation and enters information into EMR.

 - High school diploma or GED and completion of an approved Medical Assistant Training program through an accredited institution.